 Visit the exam page to download the PDF, Online Practice Test, or get a Bundle Discount offer for both formats: Service Desk Foundation Qualification.

-Service Desk Operations and Customer Service and Communication typically account for the largest portion of the exam, as these directly reflect day-to-day service desk work.
-However, all five domains are tested, so balanced preparation across all topics is essential for a strong score.
+Service Desk Operations and Customer Service and Communication typically account for a larger portion of the exam because they directly affect day-to-day service delivery.
+However, all five domains are tested, so a balanced study approach is essential.
+Review the official SDI syllabus to confirm the latest weighting for your exam window.